 I, Who Have Nothing – courtesy of youtube

-To keep this blog from becoming a full length documentary I will not break down and example all the above listed true artists.
+To keep this blog from becoming a complex full length documentary, I will not break down and example all the above listed true artists.

 Overstand me now?

-I leave you now with a quote from a Yelawolf/Ed Sheeran collaboration:
+I leave you now with a quote from a beautiful Yelawolf/Ed Sheeran collaboration:

 “I’ll be coming up when the Sun goes down.
 Rolling like a rock till I hit the ground.
 Running from the Lord cause I can’t be found.
 Only MY God can track me down”